 The role of vaccination in the fight against antimicrobial resistance

 AMR represents a major challenge, being considered both a global public health and societal threat.
-In 2019, 4.91 million deaths were associated with bacterial AMR worldwide with this number projected to rise to 10 million deaths per year globally by 2050.
+In 2019, nearly 5 million deaths were associated with AMR worldwide, with this number projected to rise to 10 million deaths per year globally by 2050.

 In the EU/EEA region, the health burden of infections due to AMR is comparable to that of influenza, tuberculosis and HIV/AIDS combined, with the health threat expected to result in over 569 million extra hospital days annually.